MrBananaPants/CamAlert/README.md

 # Features
 - Background check for new listings every 60 seconds
 - Sends system notification with listing title if it finds a new listing
+- Clicking the notification will open all new listings
 - Status bar icon with following options:
   - Open all new listings in the default browser
   - Clear all new listings (in case you haven't used the app in a while and don't want it to open 50+ Chrome tabs)
   - Manual check for new listings
+  - Reset
   - Quit the application

 # What's not implemented yet